campudus/vertx-session-manager/README.md

 ## Dependencies

-This module is built against Vert.x 2.0.0.
+This module is built against Vert.x 2.0.2-final.

 It uses either SharedData maps provided by Vert.x or a MongoDB to save its information, depending on your configuration (see below).

 ### Note about using the Session Manager with MongoDB

 If you want to use MongoDB, the [Vert.x MongoDB Persistor](https://github.com/vert-x/mod-mongo-persistor) is required.

-The mongo-persistor module needs to have this [pull request](https://github.com/vert-x/mod-mongo-persistor/pull/22) incorporated, otherwise it will not work with this snapshot version.

 ## Name